miker704/Strife/patches.md

     - Switch to Global ScrollBar Variants in Create Channel Modal.
     - Switch to Global ScrollBar Variant in Delete Server Messages Modal.
     - Switch to Global ScrollBar Variant in Delete Server Modal.
+    - Switch to Global ScrollBar Variant in Leave Server Modal.